Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Model setup

-Presuming for simplicity that the molecular spin g-factor equals that of a free electron, the last term in the Hamiltonian of the junction $\hat{H}_{S}=g\mu_{B}{\vec S} {\vec B} $ represents the interaction between the molecular spin $\vec S$ and the magnetic field $\vec B$.
-Accordingly $\hat H_S$ does not affect the charge and spin transport, but contributes to the spin dynamics of the SMM, in such a way that the molecular spin precesses around the magnetic field axis.
-Since we assume the molecular magnet spin to be classical the dynamics is given by $\vec S(t)=S_{\bot}\cos (\omega_{L} t)\vec e_x+S_{\bot}\sin (\omega_{L} t)\vec e_y+S_{z}\vec e_z$, where $S_{\bot}$ is the magnitude of the instantaneous projection of $\vec S(t)$ onto the $xy$ plane, given by $S_{\bot}=S\sin(\theta)$, while the projection of the molecular spin on the $z$-axis equals $S_z=S\cos(\theta)$.
-Here $\theta$ is the angle between $\vec{B}$ and $\vec{S}(t)$, and $\omega_L=g\mu_{B}B/\hbar$ is the Larmor precession frequency.
-To compensate for the dissipation of magnetic energy due to the interaction with conduction electrons, we assume that the molecular spin is kept precessing by external means (e.g., rf fields).\cite{Kittel} Hence, we keep the tilt angle $\theta$ fixed and determined by the initial conditions.
+Presuming for simplicity, that the molecular spin $g$ factor equals that of a free electron, the term $\hat{H}_{S}=g\mu_{B}{\vec S} {\vec B}$ represents the energy of the classical molecular spin $\vec S$ in the magnetic field $\vec B$.
+Accordingly, the field $\vec B$ exerts a torque on the spin $\vec S$ leading to its precession around the field axis with Larmor frequency $\omega_L=g\mu_{B}B/\hbar$.
+To compensate for the dissipation of magnetic energy due to the interaction with conduction electrons, we assume that the molecular spin is kept precessing by external means (e.g., rf fields).\cite{Kittel} Hence, we keep the tilt angle $\theta$ between $\vec{B}$ and $\vec{S}$ fixed and determined by the initial conditions.
+The dynamics of the molecular spin is then given by $\vec S(t)=S_{\bot}\cos (\omega_{L} t)\vec e_x+S_{\bot}\sin (\omega_{L} t)\vec e_y+S_{z}\vec e_z$, where $S_{\bot}$ is the magnitude of the instantaneous projection of $\vec S(t)$ onto the $x$-$y$ plane, given by $S_{\bot}=S\sin(\theta)$, while the projection of the molecular spin on the $z$-axis equals $S_z=S\cos(\theta)$.
+The precessing spin $\vec S(t)$ pumps spin-currents into the system, but the effects of spin currents onto the molecular spin dynamics are compensated by the above-mentioned external sources.